+Could you make a real difference at Co‑operatives UK?
 Have you got the passion, skills and commitment we need to help drive the co‑operative sector forward?
-Each year we are on the look out for talented candidates who will add their own unique skills to our Board of Directors.
+We need talented candidates who will add their own unique skills to our Board of Directors.

 Co‑operatives UK's Board of Directors is elected by and from the members on a rolling three year cycle.
 Democracy is the lifeblood of co‑operatives and we want as many of our members as possible to get involved in the election process, either standing as candidates, nominating candidates or voting for candidates.

 There is no identikit for the perfect director.
 In fact, we want a real balance of skills and personalities to help take Co‑operatives UK – and the wider sector – forward.

 The Board is drawn from different constituencies of members to provide a balance of experience and knowledge across the spectrum of membership.
 Our elections take place in the run up to our annual general meeting (AGM) and we operate a three year cycle for serving directors.
 The cycles are staggered so there is at least one board election each year.